rust-lang/rfcs/text/0000-t-test.md

 With the aforementioned breadth across the Project, the Testing team will need to have collaborative relationships with many other teams, and is conceptually a subteam of both the Libs and Dev Tools teams.

-The rust-lang/team repo does not currently support representing dual-parent subteams, so for now the Test team will be primarily under the Dev Tools team
+The rust-lang/team repo does not currently support representing dual-parent subteams, so for now the Testing team will be primarily under the Dev Tools team

 T-devtools: This will be the primary top level parent team.

 **T-cargo**: This is a sibling team that T-testing will need to work with similarly to T-rustfmt, T-clippy, etc.

 **T-rustdoc**: This is a sibling team that T-testing will likely coordinate with if any changes are need to how we do doctesting

+**T-IDEs and Editors**: This is a sibling team that T-testing will likely coordinate with to understand the needs of IDEs/editors related to incorporating test related capabilities

 **T-libs**: This will be a second/secondary top level parent team as they are ultimately responsible for libtest.